 Enabling AI-driven advertising with paid click capture on Facebook Ads, Google Ads, and other platforms

 For example, a marketing analyst configures an action promoting the Open Platinum 50K Bonus Credit Card to known individuals, including customers and prospects.
-Based on the next-best-action decision, Pega Marketing creates a paid audience for the action, for example, a Facebook Custom Audience.
+Based on the next-best-action decision, Pega Marketing or Pega Customer Decision Hub creates a paid audience for the action, for example, a Facebook Custom Audience.
 The willingness to pay for an ad for a given action to be shown to an individual is designated by the audience and aligned with the priority for that action for that individual.
 The priority decision can be based on things such as eligibility, propensity, or predicted value for the action per individual.
 For more information about the mechanism behind paid audience updates, see Extending next-best-action to digital advertising platforms with Paid Media Manager

 An individual named Troy Murphy is eligible, has a high propensity, and high predicted value for the Platinum Credit Card, so he is selected for a 50K bonus for that credit card.
 Troy's response to an ad for this action can help inform AI models.
 These responses can determine the propensity for the action across channels and also the effectiveness of the ad to drive Troy to complete the action.
 However, the response needs to be tied to the specific decision that chose this action for Troy.
 This done by using an Interaction ID.